 The Litter-Robot knows when your cat is inside the unit and when it's time to clean up.
-Once your cat exits, a seven-minute timer counts down, allowing litter to clump before a cleaning cycle begins.
-As the globe slowly rotates, the patented litter-sifting system collects waste and deposits it into a carbon-filtered drawer.
+Once your cat exits, a timer counts down, allowing litter to clump, before a Clean cycle begins.
+As the globe slowly rotates, the patented sifting system separates the clean litter from the clumps, and drops the waste into a carbon-filtered drawer in the base.
 The globe returns to the home position, leaving a clean, level bed of litter for the next use.
-Empty the waste drawer when indicated and add litter as needed.
+Empty the waste drawer and add litter as needed.
 It's that simple!

 How Does our Automatic Litter Box Work?

 The Litter-Robot's patented sifting system uses an elegant combination of time, rotation, and gravity to automatically process your cat's waste.
 Instead of plowing and pulling waste clumps with problem-prone rakes that clog up, the Litter-Robot's sifting system takes advantage of gravity to simplify the process.
 During a Clean Cycle, the Litter-Robot's globe slowly rotates and gently sifts the clumps from the clean litter.
 As the globe continues to rotate, the sifted clumps move toward a waste port opening in the globe and drop into a waste drawer housed in the base of the unit.